Rest, rehydrate, and gradually reintroduce gentle foods to recover fully after norovirus infection.

 What To Do After Norovirus to Ensure Proper Rest?

-After norovirus, rest is essential to help your immune system recover.
-Avoid strenuous activities for a few days even if you feel better, as your body still needs time to heal completely from the infection.
+After norovirus, rest is essential to help your body recover.
+Avoid strenuous activities for a couple of days even if you feel better, since fatigue can linger after vomiting and diarrhea stop.

 How Should I Hydrate After Norovirus?